 Blizzard Conditions Continue

 SIOUX FALLS, S.D.
-(Dakota News Now) -- We are tracking another winter storm that will impact the region through Wednesday night.
-Heavy snowfall is expected across most of central and northern South Dakota during this time.
-Blizzard Warnings are in effect and will last through Wednesday night and into Thursday morning across most of northern and central South Dakota.
-A Winter Weather Advisory will be in effect for parts of eastern and southern South Dakota, and western Minnesota through Wednesday night and Thursday morning, as well.
-As a result, Tuesday and Wednesday will be First Alert Weather Days.
+(Dakota News Now) -- Blizzard Warnings are in effect and will last through tonight and into tomorrow morning across most of northern and central South Dakota.
+A Winter Weather Advisory will be in effect for parts of eastern and southern South Dakota, and western Minnesota through tonight and tomorrow morning, as well.

-We could see a large area of 12-18″ of snow across northern and central South Dakota as this storm moves through.
-Strong wind speeds of 50 to 60 mph will also be an issue and could create blizzard conditions Tuesday into Wednesday.
-Impacts will be lower farther southeast, including Sioux Falls as these areas will see more rain and mixed precipitation.
-Keep in mind travel will become difficult and/or impossible Tuesday and Wednesday for many areas across the state.
-Stay tuned for updates to the forecast.
+The falling and accumulating snow is pretty much done across the region, but the wind is going to continue to blow across the region.
+That’s going to cause a lot of blowing and drifting snow up north and out west.
+That leads to reduced visibility, so blizzard conditions will continue across northern and central South Dakota through the overnight hours.
+Highs will be in the 20s and 30s today with wind gusts around 45 mph possible.
+Clouds will break and the wind will die down overnight.

-By the end of the week, quiet conditions do return as cooler temperatures stick around.
-This weekend does look to bring mild air with highs warming up into the 40s north and 50s elsewhere.
+By the end of the week, quiet conditions do return as cooler temperatures stick around, especially up north.
+Highs in northern South Dakota will be stuck in the 30s by Friday with 50s possible in the south.
+Heading into this weekend, much warmer temperatures are on the way especially along and south of I-90.
+We’ll get into the 60s in Sioux Falls!
+Dry weather will continue into the beginning of next week.

 Copyright 2023 KSFY.
 All rights reserved.